 Advancing Latinas in the Workplace: What Managers Need to Know (Report)May 15, 2003

-Many companies, particularly those on the West Coast, have expressed great interest in knowing more about the Latina workforce.
+Many companies have expressed great interest in knowing more about the Latina workforce.
 In response to this need, Catalyst presents this report on Latinas in corporate management and the strategies companies and managers need to take advantage of this information.
 This knowledge about Latinas, as well as recommended action steps, will help companies and managers recruit, retain, and advance this important segment of the workforce.

 There is great diversity among Latinas, as to language facility, national origin, and education.
 Findings include: